Gexkill/sweng2/RASD/src/index.md

     * ...

 ###Interfaces to other applications
-Interface with the older system to import old data the first time, from that moment all new taxi drivers will be automatically added to the new system
+Interface with the old system.
+The new system will interface with the Mysql database of the old system.

 ###Parallel operation
 The server support parallel operations from different users and different taxi drivers.